 Sometimes, despite all efforts, the band just does not work.
 The band then can be easily removed and the patient can have a gastric sleeve procedure or gastric bypass.

-The conversion process from the band to the sleeve or bypass should be done in two stages.
+Our New Jersey Gastric Surgery Revision patients undergo the conversion process from the band to the sleeve or bypass in two stages.
 First, the band gets removed, and then after waiting for six to eight weeks a gastric sleeve or bypass can be performed.
 This waiting period is observed to let the stomach go back to normal after Lap Band removal.

 Weight gain after Sleeve

-Sometimes part of the sleeve can stretch leading to increased capacity and weight gain.
+Sometimes after a Gastric Sleeve, a part of the sleeve can stretch leading to increased capacity and weight gain.
 A corrective surgery can be performed to remove the stretched part.
 This is a straightforward surgery.
 Interestingly, once the stretched part is removed, the sleeve typically does not stretch again.

 Weight gain after bypass

-Weight gain after bypass can be caused by stretching of the gastric pouch or stretching of the pouch outlet, called the anastomosis.
-A revision surgery can be performed to reduce the size of the pouch and promote weight loss again.
+Weight gain after a Gastric Bypass can be caused by stretching of the gastric pouch or stretching of the pouch outlet, called the anastomosis.
+If this occurs the solution is Gastric Surgery Revision New Jersey patients can have this performed to reduce the size of the pouch and promote weight loss again.
 The anastomosis can be tightened via an endoscopic camera.
 In some cases, a Lap Band can be placed over the bypass to provide additional restriction.

 There are many options for the patients who gain weight after weight loss surgery.
 A detailed evaluation is necessary to discover the best option for each specific case.